SigNoz/charts/CONTRIBUTING.md

 ## How can I contribute to the charts repository?
 There are primarily 3 charts in the SigNoz Helm Charts repository:
-- signoz: signoz and signoz collector
+- signoz: signoz, signoz otel collector and schema Migrator
 - clickhouse: clickhouse and zookeeper
 - k8s-infra: k8s-infra collection agent

-signoz chart and k8s-infra is where most of the developments are done. clickhouse chart is seldom updated to sync major enhancement

 ## Where do I go from here?
-### To run helm chart for local development
+### To run the helm chart for local development
 - run `git clone https://github.com/SigNoz/charts.git` followed by `cd charts`
-- it is recommended to use lightweight kubernetes (k8s) cluster for local development:
+- It is recommended to use a lightweight Kubernetes (k8s) cluster for local development:
   - [kind](https://kind.sigs.k8s.io/docs/user/quick-start/#installation)
   - [k3d](https://k3d.io/#installation)
   - [minikube](https://minikube.sigs.k8s.io/docs/start/)
-- create a k8s cluster and make sure `kubectl` points to the locally created k8s cluster
+- Create a k8s cluster and make sure `kubectl` points to the locally created k8s cluster
-- run `make dev-install` to install SigNoz chart with `my-release` release name in `platform` namespace.
-- run `kubectl -n platform port-forward svc/my-release-signoz 8080:8080` to make SigNoz UI available at [localhost:8080](http://localhost:8080)

 ## How can I get help?
 Need assistance?
 Join our Slack community: